hendurhance/laravel-spam-email/README.md

 ```

 #### Using Each Driver Individually
 You can also use each driver individually without using the `spammail` validation rule.
-This is useful when you want to use the package in your own custom validation rule or your own custom class.
+This is useful when a certain driver is needed in a particular situation.
 ##### Using VerifaliaDriver
 ```php
 use Martian\SpamMailChecker\Drivers\VerifaliaDriver;